A more detailed study on registration ‘Electoral registration in 2000’ can be found on the Electoral Commission website.

 - Can I calculate electoral registration rates using the ONS mid-year population estimates?

-- Where can I go for further information?
+- Where can I go for further information on electoral statistics?

 These are individuals who are entitled to vote in parliamentary elections for Westminster and who meet the residence qualification.